exasol/public-knowledgebase/Database-Features/setting-up-ad-kerberos-sso.md

 ![](images/setting-up-ad-kerberos-sso_screenshot_2.png)

 ###  3. Register SPN for exasol service user
-In order to register SPN execute following command in PowerShell:
+In order to register SPN execute the following command in PowerShell:

 ```
 setspn -S {Exasol service name}/{Exasol host name}.{AD domain} {Service account name}
 ```

 * **\{Exasol service name\}**: this parameter represents a **kerberos service name** of a particular exasol instance.
 This is the first out of 2 parameters which will be used during user authentication.
 It is arbitrary now, but later on it will be critical to use the exact value which is set up here.
+Try to keep it simple and use lower case.
 * **\{Exasol host name\}**: this parameter represents a **kerberos host name** of a particular exasol instance.
 This is the second out of 2 parameters which will be used during user authentication.
 It is arbitrary now, but later on it will be critical to use the exact value which is set up here.
+Try to keep it simple and use lower case.
-* **\{AD domain\}**: Active Directory domain of the Exasol service user created during step 1
+* **\{AD domain\}**: Active Directory domain of the Exasol service user created during step 1.
 * **\{Service account name\}**: Exasol service user created during step 1

 To check that SPN was registered correctly run the following command in PowerShell: